First Student to Graduate from National External Diploma Program

 VanTassel started with CO BOCES working towards her High School Equivalency Diploma in December 2017 but struggled with the TASC Exam.
-Amber’s teacher, Adult Education Literacy Instructor Jennifer Kent-Isaacs introduced her to the new NEDP, believing the program’s competency-based learning would aid Amber.
+Her teacher, Adult Education Literacy Instructor Jennifer Kent-Isaacs introduced her to the new NEDP, believing the program’s competency-based learning would aid Amber.

 The NEDP is a free way to get a High School Equivalency other than the TASC.
-While the TASC is compromised of five different parts, reading, writing, social studies, science and mathematics, the NEDP is competency based, focusing on real-world scenarios.
+While the TASC is comprised of five different parts, reading, writing, social studies, science and mathematics, the NEDP is competency based, focusing on real-world scenarios.

 VanTassel started the program in January 2019 and graduated September 2019.
 She will now go on to work at Liberty Resources with the ultimate goal of working with troubled teens.